 - Employees of U.S. missions abroad who work for the U.S. Department of State or the U.S. Agency for International Development (USAID) and their immediate family members (spouses and dependent children) are ineligible for grants during and for a period ending one year following the termination of such employment, association, or service.
 This provision includes all employees, paid or unpaid (including part-time or temporary employees, consultants, externs, fellows, and contract employees).
 This provision does not apply to interns and does not disqualify self-supporting children who live apart from their parents.
 The one-year period of ineligibility is calculated from the date of termination of employment, service, or association until the program application deadline.

-Candidates must apply to the U.S. Embassy in BiH using the official, free Embark online application form.
+Candidates must apply to the U.S. Embassy in BiH using the link.
 The online application form provides instructions for questions and items.
-In addition, candidates must follow 2019-2020 Fulbright Foreign Student Program application instructions for the BiH competition: 1) as outlined in this program announcement; and 2) as outlined in Embark, section “Instructions.”
-This latter resource is also available for download on this webpage, at “Important Resources.”
-These two guideline resources supersede Embark application instructions for referenced items only.
-If these two guideline resources do not address Embark items asking candidates to consult the U.S. Embassy in BiH, those items are not required at the initial application stage.
+In addition, candidates must follow 2020-2021 Fulbright Foreign Student Program application instructions for the BiH competition as outlined in this program announcement.
 The Fulbright Program may request additional documentation or items, as deemed necessary.
 After the national selection, the J. William Fulbright Foreign Scholarship Board in the United States selects candidates nominated for awards.
-The Embassy in BiH will notify nominated candidates of their status by spring 2019.
+The Embassy in BiH will notify nominated candidates of their status by spring 2020.

 The online application package must include the followings: